 -This video is of Jay Redd speaking about his father Dr. James Redd before Utah Congressmen Jason Chaffetz, Chris Stewart, Rob Bishop and Bruce Westerman of Arkansas at the Congressional Listening Session January 22, 2016.

 This video is of County Commissioner Bruce Adams speaking about Dr. James Redd before the Utah Congressmen Jason Chaffetz, Chris Stewart, Rob Bishop and Bruce Westerman of Arkansas at the Congressional Listening Session January 22, 2016.

 This is the complete video of the Congressional Listening Session held January 22, 2016.

--Another article speaking about the connection of FBI agent in charge in Oregon Greg Bretzing, BLM agent Dan Love and the artifact raid in Blanding, Utah in June of 2009.
-It also speaks about the wrongful death lawsuit against Dan Love for the wrongful death of Dr. James Redd.
+-This article touches on the connection of FBI agent in charge Greg Bretzing, BLM agent Dan Love and the artifact raid in Blanding, Utah and the untimely death of Dr. James Redd.

 Watch these next three videos.
 They talk about Dr. James Redd's death, Lavoy Finicum's death, the BLM FBI and BLM agent Dan Love.